buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorLiningProperties.md

 The door lining is the frame which enables the door leaf to be fixed in position.
 The door lining is used to hang the door leaf.
 The parameters of the door lining define the geometrically relevant parameter of the lining.

-> NOTE&nbsp; The _IfcDoorLiningProperties_ shall only be applied by the receiving application to parametrically define the 3D shape of a door, if the attribute _IfcDoorType_.ParameterTakesPrecedence is set TRUE.
+> NOTE  The _IfcDoorLiningProperties_ shall only be applied by the receiving application to parametrically define the 3D shape of a door, if the attribute _IfcDoorType_.ParameterTakesPrecedence is set TRUE.

 The _IfcDoorLiningProperties_ are included in the list of properties of _IfcDoorType_.HasPropertySets.
 More information about the door lining can be included in the same list of the _IfcDoorTyype_ using another _IfcPropertySet_ for dynamic extensions.